NoahSteam/RomHackingTools/SakuraTaisen/Data/readme.txt

 Narration Script by Eien1No1Yami and CJ Iwakura

 -------------------------------------------------------------------------------
-5.)
+6.)
 Acknowledgements & Special Thanks
 -------------------------------------------------------------------------------
+EsperKnight    - For some great hacking advice.
+The script would have been butchered in certain parts of the game were it not for his suggestion of how to cram so much text into the given amount of space.
-EsperKnight    - For some great hacking advice CybwerWarriorX - For providing some very initial clues into how the text in SakuraWars is stored ItsumoKnight   - For managing the discord channel and giving us all some awesome icons :)
+CybwerWarriorX - For providing some very initial clues into how the text in SakuraWars is stored.
+ItsumoKnight   - For managing the discord channel and giving us all some awesome icons :)
 Nym
-Victor Ireland - For inspiring fan translators
+Victor Ireland - For inspiring fan translators.
 Sega and RED   - For creating this amazing game and a badass console!

-*The header font used on the monarch select bios is based on the fonts from "The Legend of Zelda: Windwaker" (captured by AleX_XelA) and "Tales of
-  Symphonia: Dawn of the New World" (captured by Mageker).
-The font for the domestics screen buttons is based on the font from "Actraiser" (captured by Stangmar).
+FaustWolf      - For introducing me to the amazing world of fan translations, Saturn hacking,
+				 giving me the confidence to believe that what seems impposible can be accomplished, and even providing a template for this readme :)

+(The folling is shamelessly taken from Dragon Force II's readme because it's all still true!)

-*To Guillaume Duhamel, Theo Berkau, and Anders Montonen, for making Yabause's debugger the most user-friendly tracing tool out there, and for making the Sega Saturn one of the most well-documented consoles.
+*To Guillaume Duhamel, Theo Berkau, Anders Montonen, and EsperKnight for making Yabause's debugger the most user-friendly tracing tool out there, and for making the Sega Saturn one of the most well-documented consoles.

 If you're interested in the technical side of Sega Saturn translation projects, make wiki.yabause.org your one stop info shop!

-*To Barubary, author of TiledGGD.
-This helped immensely throughout the Dragon Force II translation project!
-There's nothing like being able to pop in an entire memory dump and find out how a game writes its screen coordinates to a tee.
-FW owes you a beer sometime!

-*To SnowBro, author of TileMolester.
-Still the user-friendly standard for editing and re-inserting game graphics.
+*To everyone involved with Mednafen, by far the best Saturn emulator I have used.

 *To SadNESCity and PhOeNiX, for making Delta Patcher.

 *To the Romhacking.net community, for being awesome, and for keeping a central hub for fannish works alive.

-*To ZeaLitY and the entire Kajar Labs crew.
-Not only did you take FW from PoliSci student to budding game modder while showing him the Springtime of Youth, you created a really cool readme format that FW totally ripped off for purposes of this entire document!

-*To Working Designs and the Sega Saturn and Dragon Force fanbase, for giving the translation team something to live up to and a reason to do something totally, totally ambitious and cool.